kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 y = x._read();
 ```

 and the end value of `y` will be 0, not 1, because writes to `x` don't happen until the end of the cycle, while reads happen at the beginning of the cycle.
-Note that `y` has to be an intermediate wire, not a register, because we're using `=` assignment, which isn't valid for registers.
+Note that `y` has to be a variable (corresponding to an intermediate wire), not a register, because we're using `=` assignment, which isn't valid for registers.
 If `y` was a register and we wanted to read the value of `x` into `y`, we would need to do:

 ```bluespec
 x <= 1; // write 1 to x